Borderline Personality Disorder (BPD) & Emotional Intensity Therapy for Expats & Digital Nomads

 I’ve had difficult experiences with therapists before.
 How is this different?

 Many clients with BPD have felt misunderstood or judged in therapy.
 My approach is trauma-informed, compassionate, and collaborative.
-I see your sensitivity and emotional depth as strengths — not something to “fix.”
+I see your sensitivity and emotional depth as strength, and not something to “fix.”
 Together, we’ll build trust at a pace that feels safe for you.

 Frequently Asked Questions